-As an education provider, Chesterfield College has a duty to promote British Values
+As an education provider, Chesterfield College promote British Values

 Democracy - a culture built upon freedom and equality, where everyone is aware of their rights and responsibilities.

 The Rule of Law - the need for rules to make a happy, safe and secure environment to live and work.